simogasp/studentipy/README.md

 Requirements
 --------

-The script has been developed and tested using Python 2.7.3.
-It has been tested on Python 3.x yet, in any case using the `2to3` tool the script can be eseasily ported to recent versions of Python.
+The script has been developed and tested using Python 3.

 --------
 Usage